 A graduate of West Point, Carafano holds a master's degree and a doctorate from Georgetown University as well as a master's degree in strategy from the U.S. Army War College.

-He is an adjunct professor at Georgetown University and has served as a visiting professor at National Defense University.
+He is an adjunct professor at Georgetown University and the Institute of World Politics and has served as a visiting professor at National Defense University.
 He previously served as an assistant professor at the U.S. Military Academy in West Point, N.Y., and as director of military studies at the Army's Center of Military History.
 He taught at Mount Saint Mary College in New York and was a fleet professor at the U.S. Naval War College.